TechnicalChariot/Alchemy-AOE-Community-Random-Map-Scripts/ArthurXIV_Workshop/Deer_Glade/readme.md

 ### Map icon
 <img src="ArthurXIV_Deer_Glade.png" alt="Deer_Glade_icon" width="300" height="auto">
-Put this .png in the following folder if you want it displayed ingame in the map selection screen:
+Rename this .png to fit the played map name and put it in the following folder if you want it displayed ingame in the map selection screen:
 C:\Program Files (x86)\Steam\steamapps\common\AoE2DE\resources\_common\random-map-scripts

 ### Map features